-The following chart compares what an investor's five-year cumulative total return (assuming reinvestment of dividends) would have been assuming initial \$100 investments on December 31, 2008, for the Company's Common Stock and the two indicated indices.
+The following chart compares what an investor's five-year cumulative total return (assuming reinvestment of dividends) would have been assuming initial \$100 investments on December 31, 2009, for the Company's Common Stock and the two indicated indices.
 The Company's Common Stock trades on the Nasdaq Global Market.

-Effective this year, the Company is changing its peer group index as a result of a change in the total return data made available to UTMD by NASDAQ, its vendor provider.
-The performance graphs going forward will be using a comparable index provided by NASDAQ OMX Global Indexes.
 Cumulative shareholder return data respecting the Nasdaq Composite Total Return are included as the comparable broad market index.
 The peer group index, ICB: 4537 Medical Supplies, is comprised of Nasdaq Stocks in the Medical Supplies subsector of medical device industry stocks traded on Nasdaq, of which UTMD belongs.